Drop me a line -->

 Relatives of several radio operators who stumble on this site.

-In 1907 the Dominion Government built a six foot wide life saving trail and telephone line between Carmanah lighthouse and Bamfield complete with provisioned cabins for stranded mariners.
+In 1907 the Dominion Government built a six foot wide life saving trail between Carmanah lighthouse and Bamfield settlement.
+The trail had provisioned cabins dotted along its length.
+A telephone line joined the cabins and the lighthouses.
 Keeping the trail and its associated bridges, ladders and telephone line maintained was the duty of a local man.
 Nevertheless, storms caused the telephone link to fail, often for days, due to falling trees or wind breaking the wire.